w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

 ### Mouse users

 The following CSS-only code shows the submenu when the parent menu item is hovered.
-However, it has two disadvantages: It does not work for keyboard users and the menu immediately disappears when the mouse leaves the parent menu items or the submenu.
+However, it has **two disadvantages**: It does not work for keyboard users, and the menu immediately disappears when the mouse leaves the parent menu items or the submenu.

 {::nomarkdown}
-<%= code_start('','CSS') %>
+<%= code_start('','CSS-only: simple, but has disatvantages') %>
 {:/nomarkdown}

 ~~~ css